forensicgenomics/mitoLeaf/docs/textfiles/documentation.md

 <br>

-## Explore mitoTree
+## Explore mitoLEAF

-Here, the full extent of mitoTree can be explored interactively.
+Here, the full extent of mitoLEAF-Tree can be explored interactively.
 Haplogroups with descendants are collapsible, meaning their descendants can be shown or hidden.
 Initially, the tree is expanded to reveal all designated ‘Phylo-Superhaplogroups’, which is analog to Phylotree.